 PC: Understanding your SDRs’ "why" is important.
 But you also need to know whether you have the right accounts and customers identified.

-You need to know whether you’re targeting the right pain points and that you know your customers.
+You need to know whether you’re targeting leads and that you're aware of their pain points.
 If you don’t have that, table stakes, it doesn’t make sense to even have anyone to pick up the phones.

 Because even if they luck into a meeting, if you don’t have your sales process outlined and that operational piece, they'll fail.